pwarby/itv_searchatoz/README.md

 1. Clone repository
 2. Assuming you are running Apache server - create new vhosts entry pointing to cloned repository
 3. Enable "AllowOverride All" in the vhost entry
-4. Turn on the mod_rewrite extension
+4. Turn on the mod_rewrite extension in your php.ini file
+5. Install APC and enable the extension in your php.ini file
 5. Ensure the /application/logs directory is writeable
 6. Restart your server and hit http://localhost/a-z